 “Consider.
 If I purchase all the houses occupying a particular corner, I may knock them down and put up an office building.
-My tenants will be professional sorts…lawyers, shall we say, insurance men… To interest them in leasing in this part of town, we tout its affordability.
-A new apartment building, some better stores, would of course be mutually improving.
-And a new constituency in a position to make demands, will bring municipal amenities—rail transport, upgraded water lines, etc.—that greatly increase property values…and make further development worthwhile.
+My tenants will be professional types…shall we say, stockbrokers, insurance men… To interest them in leasing in this part of town, we tout its affordability.
+A new apartment building, some better stores, will be mutually improving.
+And a new constituency in a position to make demands, will vote in municipal amenities—rail transport, upgraded water lines, etc.—such as greatly increase property values…and make further development worthwhile.

 “People, you see, are softened by the burden of gratitude.
 It renders them ovine.
 They acquire a—dare I say?—simple-minded certainty that they are indebted to Mr. X, that his partner Throckmorton actually is doing them the good turn he represents…and this keeps them from taking the time and advice to which they are entitled.”